 In 2020, we changed our name to Broadland Drinks to reflect that we are now a major international importer and exporter of wine and other drinks – with an office in the US but still operating from the BRC AA+ winery in the heart of Cawston.
-The winery looks very different today with an innovative wastewater treatment facility, automated bottling and is on the journey to being a carbon zero producer by 2030.
-The winery can produce, bottle, can and ferment both alcoholic and non-alcoholic drinks and our highly experienced team is now 160 strong.
+The site looks very different today with an innovative wastewater treatment facility, automated bottling and is on the journey to being fossil fuel free at our cawston winery by end of 2025.
+The winery can produce, bottle, can and ferment both alcoholic and non-alcoholic drinks and our highly experienced team is now 120 strong.

 In 2020 Broadland Drinks featured in the